-When it comes to heating and cooling your home, people enjoy opening their monthly energy bill to realize that it’s not as much as they expected.
+When it comes to heating your home, people enjoy ripping open their monthly energy bill to realize that it’s not as much as they envisioned.
 After all, who doesn’t like saving money?
-As a homeowner, knowing can be half the battle, and in this case, understanding the most used HVAC energy efficiency ratings can help you save money when the time comes to replace your current system.
+As a homeowner, knowing can be the biggest part of the struggle, and in this case, understanding the most common HVAC energy efficiency ratings can help you save money when the time comes to get rid of your current system.

-Of course, there is a huge range of efficiencies for each heating and cooling product line, but because you’re a savvy homeowner, you can understand what you can pay for and what you’d like to use for your home.
-To help you with your learning, here are the most commonly used HVAC energy efficiency ratings and a broken down version of what they mean:
+Of course, there is a huge range of efficiencies for each heating and cooling product line, but because you’re a savvy homeowner, you can understand what you can afford and what you’d like to use for your home.
+To help you with your education, here are the most commonly used HVAC energy efficiency ratings and an explanation of what they mean:

 Heating Seasonal Performance Factor (HSPF)*

-HSPF is the rating utilized to measure the energy efficiency of the heating part of your heat pump over one heating season.
-A larger HSPF rating means that the system is running at a more efficient level than a lower rating.
+HSPF is the rating used to measure the energy efficiency of the heating part of your heat pump over one heating season.
+A larger HSPF rating indicates that the system is running at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with peak efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*